kma32527/csv-to-sqlite/README.md

   - Connection conn: The Connection instance connecting to the parent database.
   - String tableName: The name of the table.
   - Variable[] cols: An array of Variable objects containing the name and type of each column.
-- To insert a string array into a table, use the method insert(String[] values)
+- To insert a string array into a table, use the method insert(String[] values).
   - Throws a SQLException without inserting anything into the table in the following cases:
     - The array is incorrectly sized
     - At least one value in the array failed to pass the type check